Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Quantum Principal Bundles

 \section{Quantum Principal Bundles}

 This work is develop in M. Durdevich's framework of quantum principal bundles and associated quantum vector bundles.
-There are mathematical reasons to consider this formulation, the principal one is everything related with the curvature.
-In this section, we will explore all basics of Durdevich theory.
-Of course, there are similarities between Durdevich's formulation and the one presented in, for example, reference \cite{libro}, especially in degrees $0$ and $1$; nevertheless, there are also differences, particularly for degrees $2$ and higher.
-The reader is encouraged to consult the original works \cite{micho1, micho2, micho3,sald2} for further details remembering that for this paper $d(a^\ast)=-(da^\ast)$.
+There are mathematical reasons to consider this formulation instead of the Brzezi\'nski–Majid formulation shown in \cite{libro}.
+The \emph{principal reason concerns all aspects related to curvature}, and the interested reader can find a discussion of this point in Appendix~A. For further details on the theory of this section, see \cite{micho1, micho2, micho3,stheve}, remembering that for this paper $d(a^\ast)=-(da^\ast)$.